-Pussy Cats returns to the site on this vintage RCA Victor pressing with seriously good Double Plus (A++) sound throughout
+Pussy Cats returns to the site on this vintage RCA pressing with KILLER Shootout Winning Triple Plus (A+++) sound from start to finish – fairly quiet vinyl too

 Both of these sides are rich, full-bodied and Tubey Magical with lots of energy